publicissapient-france/xke-kotlin-sensor/workshop/android/07_SendValueToHttp.md

 > Kotlin Tips
 > Use [companion object](https://kotlinlang.org/docs/reference/object-declarations.html#companion-objects) to set APIary as constant.

+To be able to delay an action you can use [Handler](http://developer.android.com/reference/android/os/Handler.html).

 Well done!
 You finished level 1 of workshop :horse: